MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/WhatsNew/2_FabricConfVegas2025.md

 2. **Configure Mirroring**:
    - Go to the Fabric workspace and select the ⚙️.
-   - Choose "Manage connection and gateways" to configure the connection to your Azure SQL Managed Instance.
+   - Choose `Manage connection and gateways` to configure the connection to your Azure SQL Managed Instance.

 3. **Set Up Gateway**:
    - Deploy either the On-Premises Data Gateway or VNET Data Gateway depending on your network setup.